sbrandstaeter/queens/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to [Lea Häusel](mailto:lea.haeusel@tum.de), [Sebastian Brandstäter](mailto:sebastian.brandstaeter@tum.de) or any other [QUEENS maintainer][queens community].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to [Lea Häusel](mailto:lea.haeusel@tum.de), [Sebastian Brandstäter](mailto:sebastian.brandstaeter@tum.de), or any other [QUEENS maintainer][queens community].
 All complaints will be reviewed and investigated promptly and fairly.

 The [QUEENS maintainers][queens community] are obligated to respect the privacy and security of the reporter of any incident.